hwennnn/digital-garden/content/Backend/Database/SQL Triggers.md

 COMMIT;
 ```

+ It will ensure a customer’s total account balance ≥ 150, only after all account updates in a transaction are done.

 Deferred triggers only works with:
 - `AFTER`
 - `FOR EACH ROW`
 - Must be defined as `CONSTRAINT` and `DEFERRABLE`

-**Example Use Case:** Ensure a customer’s total account balance ≥ 150, only after all account updates in a transaction are done.